alaliaa/Abdullah_Alali-site/content/publication/IntegratingUnet/index.md

   caption: ""
   focal_point: ""
   preview_only: false
-summary: We invert for salt bodies from poor inital model, limited offsets and with frequencies starting from 5 Hz.
+summary: Inversion workflow for salt bodies from poor inital model, limited offsets and with frequencies starting from 5 Hz.
 Multistage flooding and unflooding is implimented using U-net networks within the multiscale approach in the FWI.
 url_dataset: ""
 url_project: ""
 url_source: https://library.seg.org/doi/pdf/10.1190/image2022-3751821.1